Ken Giles: Seattle Mariners

 On February 19, 2021, Giles signed with the Seattle Mariners on a two-year, $7M major league contract.
-On March 31, 2021, Giles was placed on the 60-day injured list.
+On March 31, Giles was placed on the 60-day injured list.
 He missed the entire year while recovering from Tommy John.

 On May 8, 2022, Giles was placed on the 60-day injured list with a right middle finger sprain.
 Giles was activated from the injured list on June 20.

-He was designated for assignment on August 12.
-On August 14, Giles elected free agency.
+He made five scoreless appearances for Seattle, recording six strikeouts over 4 1/3 innings pitched.
+Giles was designated for assignment by the Mariners on August 12.
+On August 14, he elected free agency.

 San Francisco Giants

 On August 22, 2022, Giles signed a minor league deal with the San Francisco Giants.
-He was released on August 30.
+After one start with the rookie-level Arizona Complex League Giants, Giles made three appearances for the Triple-A Sacramento River Cats, logging a 3.38 ERA with two strikeouts in 2 2/3 innings of work.
+He was released by the Giants organization on August 30.

+Los Angeles Dodgers

+On May 20, 2023, Giles signed a minor league deal with the Los Angeles Dodgers.
+He pitched in 19 games for the Triple-A Oklahoma City Dodgers, allowing 19 earned runs in 18 innings for a 9.50 ERA.
+Giles elected free agency following the season on November 6.

+Atlanta Braves

+On February 2, 2024, Giles signed a minor league contract with the Atlanta Braves that included an invitation to spring training.
+He made 42 appearances out of the bullpen for the Triple-A Gwinnett Stripers, logging a 4-2 record and 6.28 ERA with 58 strikeouts and four saves across 38 2/3 innings pitched.
+Giles elected free agency following the season on November 4.

+Leones de Yucatán

+On June 17, 2025, Giles signed with the Leones de Yucatán of the Mexican League.
+In 16 appearances for Yucatán, he struggled to an 0-3 record and 7.71 ERA with 15 strikeouts over 14 innings of work.
+Giles was released by the Leones on July 22.

+Piratas de Campeche

+On July 28, 2025, Giles signed with the Piratas de Campeche of the Mexican League.

 Pitching style

 A power pitcher, Giles' fastball has hit as high as 103 mph, and he relies on it in tandem with a slider in which he spent much of his developmental phase building confidence.
 His fastball typically registers around 97 mph, in contrast to a slider that registers around 87 mph.
 Very occasionally, he mixes in a change up and sinker.
 He has always had an aptitude for striking out hitters, which potentially obviated the need for him to record as many groundouts as other pitchers needed to be successful.
 A slight decline in fastball velocity, at the beginning of the 2015 season, helped him develop more command, something he called a "blessing in disguise."